nushell/nushell.github.io/lang-guide/chapters/types/basic_types/datetime.md

 ## Additional language notes

-- Dates and times are held together in the `date` type.
+- Dates and times are held together in the `datetime` type.
 Date values used by the system are timezone-aware.
 By default, dates use the UTC timezone.

-## Common commands that can be used with `date`
+## Common commands that can be used with `datetime`

-Many of Nushell's builtin commands are datetime aware and output or use `date` values for fields and expressions.
+Many of Nushell's builtin commands are datetime aware and output or use `datetime` values for fields and expressions.
 For example:

+- `date` and its subcommands
+- `format date`
 - `ls`
-- `where`
 - `ps`
 - `sys`